ErikRibeiro/ErikRibeiro/README.md

--👋 Hi, My name is @ErikRibeiro
+-👋 Hi, My name is @ErikRibeiro.
 -👀 I’m interested in get work on the area of technology.
 -🌱 I’m currently learning systems development.
 -💞️ I’m looking to collaborate on in everything that is focused on the area of information technology.